I love helping beginner runners get started in the sport of running.

-Probably too much.
-And while taking a generic running plan for beginners can certainly take your running to where you want it to go, the real problem is when things go wrong.
+And while taking a generic plan for beginner runners can certainly take your running to where you want it to go, the real problem is when things go wrong.

 What happens when you get sick, get injured or 4 feet of snow just fell on the ground?

 Having guidance from a running coach when things go wrong is just as valuable, if not more so, than when things are progressing nicely.